sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-04-07-an-example-told-by-a-saint-of-the-dreaded-judgment-we-will-all-have-to-face.md

   - What the Saints Say
 ---

-> St. John Climaehus gives a no less striking example of a holy monk, which is so remarkable that I shall give it as nearly as possible in the Saint’s own words:
+> St. John Climachus gives a no less striking example of a holy monk, which is so remarkable that I shall give it as nearly as possible in the Saint’s own words:
 >
 > > A religious named Stephen, who lived in the same desert with us, had a great desire to embrace a more solitary life.
 He had already acquired a reputation for sanctity, having been favored with the gift of tears and fasting and other privileges attached to the most eminent virtues.
 > >